Yukon Fireweed, Government of Yukon: Link to Government of Yukon Home Tourism & Culture: Link to Department Home Page

 Interpreting the Results

-The results of your search will be listed in a brief form that includes the name of the Yukon government agency, municipality, person, family, or organization.
-For government agencies, the date that the agency operated will also be included.
+The results of your search will list all of the hits in a brief form that includes the name of the Yukon Government agency, municipal government, person, family, or organization.
+For Yukon Government agencies, the date that the agency operated will also be included.

-Click on the name to go to the full description of the record creator.
-Included here will be links to descriptions of archival records in the Archives' holdings that the agency, individual, family or organization created.
+Click on the name for a detailed description of the record creator.
+Included here will be links to descriptions of archival records in Yukon Archives' holdings that the agency, person, family or organization created.

 [Table of Contents]